7 Deadly Sins of Fiberglass Pool Installations!

 One thing’s for sure: we’ve seen plenty of the good, the bad, and the ugly of fiberglass pool installations.

 I can honestly say that if it’s possible to make a mistake with a fiberglass pool we have probably done it, or at least seen it.

 The title of this article uses the term “sins” to describe some of the common installation methods many contractors use that are downright flawed or at least have room for significant improvement.

 We have committed each one of these "sins" ourselves.
 I consider them "deadly" in the sense that they have cost us tens of thousands of dollars and huge amounts of stress on ourselves and our wonderful customers.

 As we have evolved through the years, we have consistently been humbled by our mistakes and chose to repent and changed our "sinful" ways.
 However, I don’t profess what we teach is "doctrine."

 This article is simply my best effort to do two things:

-- Educate the new or less-experienced fiberglass pool installer so they do not make the same costly mistakes we have made
+- Educate the new or less-experienced fiberglass pool installer so they don't make the same costly mistakes we have made.

-- Empower the consumer with the information they need to insure they get a quality product.
+- Empower the consumer with the information they need to ensure they get a quality product.

 The 7 Deadly Sins of a Fiberglass Pool Installation